-4. While China currently has only 49 robots per 10,000 workers, its leadership has determined that the country’s future economic strategy will rely on industrial robots.
+4. While China currently has only 68 robots per 10,000 manufacturing workers, its leadership has determined that the country’s future economic strategy will rely on industrial robots.

 5. To that end, China is making major investments to expand its presence in the market for producing industrial robots.

-6. This includes Chinese electrical appliance maker Midea Group’s July 2016 acquisition of German robot maker KUKA, which ranks as 6th worldwide by installations.
+6. This includes Chinese electrical appliance maker Midea Group’s July 2016 acquisition of German robot maker KUKA, which was ranked as sixth worldwide by installations.

 Sources: The Globalist Research Center, International Federation of Robotics, Bloomberg, Robotics & Automation News